Writing (and Living) More Bravely by Dean Gloster

 Wish me luck.

 Dean Gloster received an MFA in writing for children and young adults from Vermont College of Fine Arts in July 2017.
 He is a former stand-up comedian and a former law clerk at the U.S. Supreme Court.
 His debut YA novel DESSERT FIRST is out now from Merit Press/Simon Pulse.
 School Library Journal called it “a sweet, sorrowful, and simply divine debut novel that teens will be sinking their teeth into.
-This wonderful story…will be a hit with fans of John Green's and Jesse Andrews's .”
+This wonderful story…will be a hit with fans of John Green's The Fault in Our Stars and Jesse Andrews's Me and Earl and the Dying Girl.”
 Dean is on Twitter: @deangloster